MinchinWeb/minchin.pelican.readers.microblog/README.rst

    (and ignored), ``slug`` will be auto-generated (based on the post date), and ``date`` will determined from the file creation datetime of the post file.
    If you provide the ``date``, it must be on the first line, in ``key: value`` format.
-The text body will be read as plain text!
+The text body will be read as Markdown (so plain text effectively works too)!
 5. Regenerate your Pelican site!

 Sample (Micro) Post File